glf30/LAB-Inventory-Tracker/README.md

 6. **Update** an item given its ID.
 7. **Delete** an item given its ID.
 8. Add the ability to filter items by `category`.
 9. Add the ability to view only the `name` and `price` of items.
+This could be a separate route or you could use query parameters!
 10. Add a route to search items by `name`.
+This should be done using query parameters.
 11. When retrieving inventory items, populate the supplier information.
 12. Add a route to retrieve all items supplied by a specific supplier.